 Based on the above two subspace extraction methodologies, the overall algorithm for calculating the low-dimensional gradient is shown in Alg \ref{reduced gradient}.
-It is worth-noticing that although the subspace extraction process takes some computing time, the follow-up projection process can be fast with efficient parallel calculation.
+It is worth noticing that although the subspace extraction process takes some computing time, the follow-up projection process can be fast with efficient parallel calculation.
 Specifically, the subspace can be partitioned into multiple lower-dimensional subspaces, each of which can be stored on different GPUs.
 Then, the projection process can be independently executed on each GPU.
-By subsequently concatenating the outcomes obtained from each individual GPU, the final low-dimensional gradient can be obtained efficiently.
+By subsequently concatenating the outcomes obtained from each GPU, the final low-dimensional gradient can be obtained efficiently.
 Specific analysis about the computation time can be seen in Sec \ref{Time Overhead}.